Composer Walter Mourant

 BD:

 [Names which are links on this webpage refer to my interviews elsewhere on my website.]
-Karel Husa sent me come recordings, and your music was included on one of them.
+Karel Husa sent me some recordings, and your music was included on one of them.
 [This LP is shown below-right.]
 It says on the back of the record that you’ve been involved a lot with film music.

 warnow Mark Warnow (April 10, 1900 – October 17, 1949) was a violinist and orchestra conductor, who performed on radio in the 1930s and 1940s.